Dr. Patrice CaireUniversity of Luxembourg- SnT

 - 3-year project with the city of Luxembourg on the topic of conviviality in artificial social systems based on a actual use cases provided by the city of Luxembourg.

-Stanford Research Institute - SRI, California, Virtual Reality (VR) Lab: Initiated and lead the Cyberhead VR project.
+Stanford Research Institute (SRI) Menlo Park, California, Virtual Reality Lab: Initiated and lead the Cyberhead VR project.